shayanderson/lark-framework/README.md

 #### Refs Clear Constraint

-The `$refs.clear` constraint allows clear field cascades, can be set in any model schema and is used with the `Database::deleteIds()` method.
+The `$refs.clear` constraint allows clearing field values, can be set in any model schema and is used with the `Database::deleteIds()` method.

 ```php
 class User extends Model